ivanovUA/ivanovua.github.io/cv.md

 mail: ivanov.ua@ukr.net
 ## Summary
-I'm Linux, Unix system engineer
+I'm a Linux, Unix system engineer
 In my work experience below you'll find over 6 year of Unix and Linux system administration including network administration and DevOps.
 Part of being a system administrator required many things of me such as: team work, technical writing, project planning and problem solving.
 Also, a big part of system administration is learning new technologies on a regular basis.
 When working on a new project, I like to speak with the client, so that I can have a clear understanding of his/her needs and vision of the project.

 ## Experience